EVERYONE NEEDS TO EXPLORE GUATEMALA CITY

 Insert my cousin, who now happens to be my favorite cousin.
-She gaves us a quick and relaxed tour of a certain part of Guatemala City I had ever seen or experienced.
+She gave us a quick and relaxed tour of a certain part of Guatemala City I had never seen or experienced.

 After a few weeks of eating lots of typical Guatemalan food, I was ready to try something different.
 So my cousin gets another big check mark for achieving just that.

-First stop, Saul’s Bistro and it was a super cute and relaxing place.
+First, stop Saul’s Bistro and it was a super cute and relaxing place.
 They had outdoor seating, in the amazing spring weather in Guatemala you want to eat outside.
 This was my first time at an upscale bistro in Guatemala.
-To us it was closer to what is here in the US, but for Guatemala it is a lot nicer than the usual places.
+To us, it was closer to what is here in the US, but for Guatemala, it’s a lot nicer than the usual places.
 It almost felt like the perfect brunch place, not to mention delicious and healthy feeling.

 Last meal of the day was the famous Shukos, which as a Guatemalan I should know of but I did not.
 So my cousin insisted I had to try one.
 Shukos are Guatemalan mouth watering delicious hot dogs, and did I mention how good they are?
 We went to a place called Los Shukos in Zone 14 but now I have to have the original shukos when I go back.

 She knew I was dying to see art in my native country and see how it differentiated from what I imagined.
 First stop was La Galeria Rosas Beltran in the Zone 14.
-I was impressed, and shocked.
+I was impressed and shocked.
 The art was amazing and very contemporary.
-Not what I imagined at all, from the tourist art I have seen throughout the years of coming to Guatemala.
+Not what I imagined at all since the tourist art I have seen throughout the years of coming to Guatemala is very much, touristy art.
 Hoping one day I can exhibit here.

-Our last stop of our tour, was to DARSC art gallery for a closing reception and artist talk.
+The last stop of our tour was to DARSC art gallery for a closing reception and artist talk.
 The owner is a very sweet and talented artist herself, Daniella Sanchez.
-I was able to have a great talk with her and even had a small critique about my work and possibility of showing in Guatemala, with a few more years under my belt.
+I was able to have a great talk with her and even had a small critique of my work and possibility of showing in Guatemala, with a few more years under my belt.
 Not many gallery owners give you the time of day or give you advice on the first meeting.
-The gallery had same really great work, a mixture of abstract and realism but it all flowed together somehow.
+The gallery had some really great work, a mixture of abstract and realism but it all flowed together somehow.

 One of the things I was most excited to find in this mall, was a store that I could only describe as equal to Aaron’s Brothers Art & Framing.
 It wasn’t but it could have been, lovey art supplies and the frames were about the same price as here.
 The store is called Galeria Rios.
 I know if I ever decide or get the opportunity to show in Guatemala where to get my frames.